comet-dot-photos/comet-dot-photos/paper.md

 # Acknowledgements

-None of this work would have been possible without the ESA Rosetta project, and the contributions of the Rosetta mission specialists.
-A number of great software tools and components facilitated the development of Comet.photos [@cabello2023threejs; @vincent2018shapeviewer; @vincent2021shapeviewer; @johnson2023bvh; @fugaro2023threeprojected; @salmen2023objloader2; @martignene2024koffi; @rauch2024socketio; @openjs2024node].
+The European Space Agency's Rosetta mission provided the incredible image dataset [@esa2018rosetta; @esa2024image; @esa2024psa] on which `Comet.Photos` operates.
+Additional tools extracted metadata from the image dataset [@usgs2023isis] or allowed us to calculate additional information [@esa2022spice] which is needed for `Comet.Photos`' search algorithm.
+The 3D shape model used by `Comet.Photos` is based on the SHAP7 model [@preusker2017shape] and was provided by [@vincent2021shapeviewer].
+A number of great software tools and components facilitated the development of Comet.photos [@cabello2023threejs; @vincent2018shapeviewer;  @johnson2023bvh; @fugaro2023threeprojected; @salmen2023objloader2; @martignene2024koffi; @rauch2024socketio; @openjs2024node].

 This research was supported by the Discovery Data Analysis Program (#xxxxxxxxx to J.M.S.), the Heising-Simons Foundation (51 Pegasi b Fellowship to S.P.D.B.), and the MIT UROP Program.
 We gratefully acknowledge Jean-Baptiste Vincent, discussions with whom made this software possible as he helped us navigate Rosetta’s dataset.
 A 2023 MIT Open Data Prize for an earlier version of this work also provided recognition and encouragement to continue developing Comet.photos [@fay2023opendata].
 Lastly, we thank all the early users of the program for feedback that led to improvements.